Voice a loud and clear ratings winner for Seven

 Look at the competition: Nine's Lego Masters with 777,000 -- getting a bit tired and tiring now.
 MasterChef Australia on Ten attracted 586,000 -- weak.

 And you'd have to squint to see the tiny numbers for Tiny Oz -- another miniscule ratings figure of 269,000 (nationally) for the final of three eps that illustrated the ABC’s shrunken programming vision.
-They stretched three hours of TV out of what should have be a five-minute segment on a lifestyle program.
+It stretched three hours of TV out of what should have been a five-minute segment on a lifestyle program.

 Join the conversation